Republic of New Granada

 The Republic of New Granada was a centralist unitary republic consisting primarily of present-day Colombia and Panama with smaller portions of today's Costa Rica, Ecuador, Venezuela, Peru and Brazil that existed from 1831 to 1858.
-The state was created after the dissolution of Great Colombia in 1830 through the secession of Ecuador and Venezuela.
+The state was created after the dissolution of Gran Colombia in 1830 through the secession of Ecuador and Venezuela.
 In 1858, the state was renamed into the Granadine Confederation.

-On 9 May 1834, the national flag was adopted and was used until 26 November 1861, with the Gran Colombian colours in Veles' arrangement.
+The national flag, with the Gran Colombian colours in Veles' arrangement, was adopted on 9 May 1834 and used until 26 November 1861.
 The merchant ensign had the eight-pointed star in white.

 History

 The history of the Republic of New Granada was marked by competing economic and political interests and rocked by violent conflicts and civil wars.
 One of the prime features of the political climate of the Republic was the position of the Roman Catholic Church and the level of autonomy for the federal states.

 In 1839, a dispute arose over the dissolution of monasteries by the Congress of New Granada.
 This soon escalated into the War of the Supremes, which raged for the next two years and transformed into a conflict about regional autonomy and a border conflict with Ecuador.
 Panama tried unsuccessfully to break away from New Granada in 1840 and 1850.

-In 1851, a Civil war took place, which was triggered by the Liberal reforms of President José Hilario López, which provided for the emancipation of slaves, the expulsion of the Jesuits, the granting of freedom of the press and the abolition of the death penalty.

-As a reaction, Conservative and pro-slavery groups from Cauca and Antioquia departments, led by Julio Arboleda, Manuel Ibánez and Eusebio Borrero, revolted against president López, in an attempt to prevent emancipation of disenfranchised groups and abolition of slavery, in addition to a number of religious issues.
+In 1851, a civil war was triggered by the Liberal reforms of President José Hilario López, among them the emancipation of slaves, the expulsion of the Jesuits, the granting of freedom of the press and the abolition of the death penalty.
+In reaction, Conservative and pro-slavery groups from the Cauca and Antioquia departments, led by Julio Arboleda, Manuel Ibánez, and Eusebio Borrero, revolted against President López in an attempt to prevent these reforms.

-In 1853, there was a Liberal constitutional reform, and in 1854 there was another civil war under the dictatorship of General José María Melo.
+In 1853, there was a Liberal constitutional reform under President José María Obando; in April 1854 General José María Melo overthrew Obando and proclaimed himself dictator.
+This triggered another civil war (1854) resulting in Melo's ouster.
 In 1858, a federal constitution was introduced.
-An uprising by General Tomás Cipriano de Mosquera sparked a new three-year civil war in 1860.
+An 1860 uprising by General Tomás Cipriano de Mosquera sparked another civil war (1860–1862).
 After the capture of Bogotá in 1861 by Mosquera, who proclaimed himself president, the country was renamed and given a new constitution to form the Granadine Confederation in response to demands for a decentralized administration for the country.